 Sent your favorite BYSO photos, memories, and stories to us, which we shared on our own social media from April 23rd to May 5th.

 Showed off your BYSO pride by wearing red or orange, or your favorite BYSO swag, took a photo, and shared it on your social media using the hashtag #BYSOday and tagged @BostonYouthSymphonyOrchestras.
+We loved seeing these posts!

 Made a gift that will create opportunities for deserving BYSO students, regardless of the financial barriers they may face.